 Borax is hated but all kinds of nasty critters include roaches, ants, and fleas.
 You can sprinkle it along doorways and windowsills, sprinkle it in your carpet, and along cupboard and pantry shelves.

-Freshen up your pet’s bed by sprinkle a generous amount on the bed, let sit for a few hours, shake out and you have a fresh pet bed and critter deterrent.
+Freshen up your pet’s bed by sprinkling a generous amount on the bed, let sit for a few hours, then shake it out.
 One cup of water mixed with ¼ cup of borax helps those pet messes to clean up easier too.

 Borax has so many household uses.
 Pick up a box and the grocery store and keep it on hand.
 It is inexpensive and lasts a long time.